Our History

 The acquisition expands GSA's publishing portfolio and preserves a respected collection of geologic field guides and educational resources.
 It strengthens the Society's ability to connect professionals, students, and the public with accessible, high-quality geoscience publications.

-GSA Becomes Sponsoring Organization for the U.S. Geoheritage Committee.
+GSA becomes sponsoring organization for the U.S. Geoheritage Committee.

 National efforts to conserve and celebrate America’s geoheritage are strengthened as the Geological Society of America becomes the sponsoring organization for the U.S. Geoheritage Committee—the geologic sites and landscapes that illuminate Earth’s history and hold scientific, educational, cultural, and recreational significance.
 Through partnerships and public engagement, GSA advances the protection and appreciation of these irreplaceable places for future generations.